 We recognize the various levels of interest and awareness on the topic of sustainability within a large campus population and are dedicated to students through activities and programs.
 The goal of our program is to identify, promote, and educate the UNC community on sustainable initiatives, concepts, and practices pertaining to campus dining.
 We regularly engage in community outreach through biweekly informational tabling sessions, sustainable food samplings and pop-ups, and other events such as our cooking demos in collaboration with Edible Campus.
 We also work with the Office of Sustainability and the Office of Waste Reduction and Recycling on campus to align our initiatives with the greater University goals and policies.

-Our sustainable operational initiatives can be broken down into the following pillars: Sustainable Food, Waste Reduction & Diversion, Water Conservation, Energy Efficiency, and Building Construction & Design.
+Our sustainable initiatives can be broken down into the following pillars: Responsible Sourcing, Waste Diversion, Education & Outreach, Food Access, and Conservation/Efficient Operations.
 For a brief overview, please review our sustainable initiatives listed below.
-For a more comprehensive breakdown of our most recent accomplishments, please review our Sustainability Report
+For a more comprehensive breakdown of our most recent accomplishments, please review our Sustainability Report.